 A sea of (feedback) sources

-All the tools interact with an array of feedback sources from surveys to social media, call recordings to chatbots.
+All the tools interact with an array of feedback sources.
+They include surveys, social media, call recordings and chatbots.

 A drove of dashboards

 All these platforms present data to support decision-making processes.
-All can be tailored and most are highly graphically, with dashboards clients can filter by customer, system, geographic, etc. Clients can set alerts using a variety of triggers and conditions and many provide regular reports with more interpretation.
+All can be tailored and highly graphically.
+Dashboards present data by customer, system, geographic, etc and clients can set alerts.

 A surfeit of support